Skip to main content

 Interactions between generative AI and copyright

-Artificial Intelligence (from now AI) is a disruptive technology that has experienced a high level of development in the recent years.
+Artificial Intelligence (AI) is a disruptive technology that has experienced a high level of development in the recent years.
 This explosive growth has enabled its introduction into the consumer market as commercial products by several software providers.
-With this new context, AI has become a complete game changer with a high level of sophistication that is expected to make an impact at all levels of people’s lives, and particularly in the context of creation of new original works, which will be our focus here.
+Within this context, AI has become a complete game changer with a high level of sophistication that is expected to make an impact at all levels of people’s lives, particularly in the context of the creation of new original works, which will be our focus here.

-In a nutshell, AI is a solution that can be implemented as a tool for many uses, including the generation of new and “original” content ready to be used, modified or recycled by designers, communication and marketing teams.
+In a nutshell, AI is a solution that can be implemented as a tool for many uses, including the generation of new and “original” content ready to be used, modified, or recycled by designers, communication, and marketing teams.
 Generative AI is capable of producing new types of “original” creations such as texts, images, and videos following prompts introduced manually by the user (the instructions or queries that the user gives to the AI model to obtain a desired result).
-Those creations are not spontaneous, behind the scenes there is a software which implements an algorithm, that had previously been trained with massive amounts of data.
-Through this training the generative AI can generate predictions and an association between the input text (the promtps) from the users, and all the pre-existing knowledge learned.
+Those creations are not spontaneous, behind the scenes there is a software that implements an algorithm, that had previously been trained with massive amounts of data.
+Through this training, the generative AI is able to generate predictions and an association between the input text (the prompts) from the users, and all the pre-existing knowledge learned.
 With this association, the AI provides an output/ “original” creation, according to the instructions given.
-The better the AI tool, the better the output fits with the requirements included in the instructions given by the user.
+The better the AI tool, the better the output fits with the requirements included in the instructions provided by the user.

-Employees and corporations have already started to consider the implementation of such AI tools within their business processes, especially for those oriented towards the creative departments and professions where the use of the AI as a content creator can play a relevant role. not only considering its potential as a more efficient and economic option accurately create new works investing less resources but also taking into account its possibility to be used as a tool to expand or improve the creative style and capabilities of human artists, designers or writers.
+Employees and corporations have already started to consider the implementation of such AI tools within their business processes, especially for those oriented toward the creative departments and professions where the use of the AI as a content creator can play a relevant role.
+The main reasons are that AI could potentially become a more efficient and economical tool, for either to accurately create new works by investing less resources, or to expand and improve the creative style and capabilities of human artists, designers or writers.

 Given the speed at which generative AI technologies are advancing, there is still some uncertainty or lack of clarity regarding how these creations are regulated, since law often lags behind technological development, and not many dispositions have addressed the issues related to AI-generated content.

-The purpose of this post is to help you understand the actual legal implications of the generated AI images and to provide a suggested checklist of aspects to consider when evaluating the use of AI software to generate new content, considering the actual legal background and state of the industry.
+The purpose of this publication is to help you to understand the actual legal implications of the generated AI images, and to provide a suggested checklist of aspects to consider when evaluating the use of AI software to generate new content, considering the actual legal background and state of the industry.

 Current legislative landscape

-Two specific issues arise from the interaction between copyright and generative AI can be divided into two main categories:
+Two specific issues arise from the interaction between copyright and generative AI, which can be divided into two main categories:

 • On the other hand, whether works produced by – or with – generative AI tools are copyright-protected, and who owns the resulting copyright.

-• When done by any institution and for any prupose, as long as the text which was “mined” was accessed lawfully and the copyright owner has not expressly prohibited the use of the text/work for the purpose of data mining.
+• As an exception to the rights conferred in the articles 5(a) and 7(1) of Directive 96/9/EC, Article 2 of Directive 2001/29/EC, Article 4(1)(a) and (b) of Directive 2009/24/EC and Article 15(1) of the DSM directive itself, for reproductions and extractions of lawfully accessible works, when done by any institution, as long as the text which was “mined” was accessed lawfully and the copyright owner has not expressly prohibited the use of the text/work for the purpose of data mining (article 4 of the DSM Directive).

 This leaves the question of who owns copyright over a work created by an AI-generative tool with the inputs from a human.